-It’s a brave and courageous step to reach out for help
+It is a brave and courageous decision to reach out for help

-There can be a lot of fear associated with the thought of letting go of something that, ultimately, helps to you to feel safe and in control of your day-to-day life.
+There can be a lot of uncertainty and fear associated with the thought of letting something go that, ultimately, helps to you to feel safe and in control of your day-to-day life.

 But seeking help is the right thing to do.
 We know it’s tough, but we’ll walk alongside you, at your pace, every step of the way.